 Bloomsday Festival in Dublin 2026: Complete Guide

 The Bloomsday Festival 2026 in Dublin is a week-long celebration of James Joyce, culminating on Tuesday, June 16th—the date immortalised in his masterpiece, Ulysses.
-While Bloomsday itself marks the specific day Leopold Bloom traversed Dublin in 1904, the festival has evolved into a multi-day cultural takeover.
+Having attended the festival ourselves over the years, we can tell you that while Bloomsday marks the specific day Leopold Bloom traversed Dublin in 1904, it has truly evolved into a vibrant, multi-day cultural takeover that we look forward to every June.

-From June 11th to 16th, the city transforms with Edwardian costumes, dramatic readings, and immersive performances.
-Whether you are a dedicated Joycean, a lover of Irish history, or a curious traveller, the 2026 festival offers an extended schedule that brings the world of Ulysses to life across several days of festivities.
+From June 11th to 16th, Dublin transforms with Edwardian costumes, dramatic readings, and immersive performances.
+Whether you are a dedicated Joycean, a lover of Irish history, or just a curious traveller, the 2026 Bloomsday Festival offers an extended schedule that brings the world of Ulysses to life.

 Bloomsday 2026: Quick Guide